Soumya-Vaidya/Wave/README.md

 To run the project, follow these steps:

 1. Clone the repository

 ```
 git clone https://github.com/Soumya-Vaidya/Wave.git
 ```
 2. Open the project folder.

+3. Generate the Pickle files for Emotion Detection

+    a.
+Run `model_dl.ipynb` inside Journal Datasets/GeoEmotions folder

+    b.
+Run `model.ipynb` inside stress_detection folder

-3. Navigate to the `App` directory.
+4. Navigate to the `App` directory.

 ```
 cd app
 ```
-4. Install the required dependencies
+5. Install the required dependencies
 ```
 pip install -r requirements.txt
 ```
-5. To run the application, run the following command
+6. To run the application, run the following command
 ```
 python app.py
 ```
-6. Visit http://localhost:8000/ in your browser to access the app.
+7. Visit http://localhost:8000/ in your browser to access the app.

 Now, you're ready to start using Wave!